ucam-ceb-como/MOpS/INSTALLATION.md

 ## Installation:

-The current installation of the **MOpS particle simulator** uses [cmake](https://cmake.org/) to compile the program.
+The current installation of the **MOpS Particle Simulator** uses [cmake](https://cmake.org/) to compile the program.
 The installation procedure below refers to installation on Linux systems, but can easily be modified for other operating systems.

 ### Requirements: